POSTED: 30 April, 2025

 At its core, cloud gaming—often referred to as game streaming—lets you play video games remotely through powerful servers located elsewhere.
 Think of it like Netflix for gaming: Instead of downloading or installing a game on your device, the game runs on a server, and the gameplay is streamed live to your screen.

 When you input a command—like moving a joystick or clicking your mouse—the information travels to the server, the game reacts, and the updated video frame is instantly sent back to you.
-This interaction happens in milliseconds, making the experience feel almost as immediate as playing a game installed locally.
+This interaction happens in milliseconds.
+The goal is to make the experience feel as close as possible to playing a game installed locally, though performance still depends on your internet connection.

 Cloud gaming platforms like Xbox Game Pass Ultimate, GeForce Now, and PlayStation's cloud services are leading the charge.
 These services allow players to access vast libraries of games without the need for pricey consoles or PCs.